-LED lights / LED light bulbs will save you a significant amount of money on your electric bill because they use just a fraction of the energy compared to traditional / regular old ‘incandescent’ light bulbs.
+LED lights / LED light bulbs will save a significant amount of money on your electric bill because they use just a fraction of the energy compared with traditional ‘incandescent’ light bulbs.

-The most common wattage incandescent light bulb (the ‘tungsten’ filament variety) is 60 watts.
+The most common incandescent light bulb (‘tungsten’ filament) is 60 watts.

-Apart from the young ‘LED generation’, us ‘old timers’ have a pretty good idea how much light is put out by a 60 watt light bulb.
+Most people (especially ‘old timers’) have a pretty good idea how much light is put out by a 60 watt light bulb.
 We instinctively know the brightness and color of these bulbs due to having used them for so long.

 LED bulbs rated in Lumens rather than Watts

-According to Energy.gov as well as common practices out there with bulb manufacturers, here are the following equivalents:
+According to Energy.gov and design parameters with bulb manufacturers, here are the following equivalents:

 Note: By far, the least expensive LED bulb is the 800 lumen because of its popularity and subsequent mass production cost benefits.

-Note: To get a similar light appearance to that of an incandescent bulb (warm ‘color’), look for the following number on the LED bulb package: ‘2700 K’.
+For example, to achieve a similar color appearance to that of a “warm” incandescent bulb, look for the following label specification on the LED bulb package: ‘2700 K’

 Note: For the sake of cost comparison I am going to use a cost of 20-cents per kilowatt hour, which is probably fairly realistic if you include all of the ‘fees’ that are added with your typical electric usage on your bill.

-The number of light bulbs that are typically turned on in a home will vary widely depending on the size of home, the number of people living at home, and simply how many lights that are typically on during the evening, early morning, or even all night long (outdoor lights, etc..).
-This makes it difficult to come up with ‘a number’ for cost savings, however we can throw out a few examples:
+The number of light bulbs typically turned on at any one time in a home will vary widely.
+This will depend on the home’s size, the number of people living there, and the energy consciousness of the people themselves.
+This makes it somewhat difficult to come up with a firm representative cost savings figure for comparison, however we can hypothesize a few examples:

-If a home has ten 60 watt bulbs on for 6 hours a day, it will cost ~ 21 dollars a month.
+If a home has ten 60 watt incandescent bulbs turned on for 6 hours a day:

 60 (watts) x 6 (hours) x 10 (bulbs) / 1000 (kwh) x 0.2 (cost per kwh) x 30 (days) = $21.60